neurotype

 Are there hidden charges or subscriptions? +

-No. The Neurotype Full Report is a one-time $9 purchase.
-There are no subscriptions, no recurring charges, and no hidden fees.
+No. The Full Report is a one-time $9 purchase.
+Nothing recurs and there is nothing else to buy.
 Compare is free for everyone with an account.

 Where does my $9 go? +